Trading Stock-Market Indices

 The S&P 500 index is able to cover a broad area of the US economy as it contains the daily price changes of 500 listed companies.
 The 500 companies of S&P represent about 70% of the total US stock market value.
 The S&P 500 is weighted solely based on market capitalization.
-Note that the top 45 companies listed on S&P 500 today count more than 50% of the index’s total weight.
-The S&P 500 includes stocks from many different industries such is the financial, energy, the Internet, industrials, healthcare and consumer goods.
+Note that the top 45 companies listed on the S&P 500 today count more than 50% of the index’s total weight.
+The S&P 500 includes stocks from many different industries such as financial, energy, the Internet, industrials, healthcare, and consumer goods.

 Nasdaq Composite Index

-The Nasdaq Composite Index is an index specialized on technological stocks.
-The index was introduced in 1971 and today contains 4,000 stocks (technology, biotech, financial, consumer and industrial).
-The weight of each company listed on Nasdaq Composite is based on its market value.
+The Nasdaq Composite Index is an index specialized in technological stocks.
+The index was introduced in 1971 and today contains 4,000 stocks (technology, biotech, financial, consumer, and industrial).
+The weight of each company listed on the Nasdaq Composite is based on its market value.
 There is also the Nasdaq 100 index which includes 100 non-financial companies.

 The Dow Theory

 Dow Theory is a creation of Charles H. Dow, founder and editor of The Wall Street Journal.
 After his death, Dow Theory has been represented by William Hamilton, Robert Rhea and E. George Schaefer.

 Dow Theory is a method of analyzing and explaining stock market trends and long-term cycles.
 According to the Dow Theory, there are three market forces determining every stock-market movement:

 (1) Master Trends